omarfoz/watsonEat/README.md

 When the reader has completed this experience, they will understand how to:
 *	Create a Chabot mobile app that can be used to find the nearby restaurants and coffee.
-*	Use Google Place API to locate the nearby restaurants and coffee.
+*	Use Google Places API to locate the nearby restaurants and coffee.

 ### Flow
 ![alt text](https://raw.githubusercontent.com/omarfoz/sideproject-watsonEat/master/Picture1.png)

-* 1- The user opens the iOS application then clicks start chat.
+1- The user opens the iOS application then clicks start chat.

-* 2- User types “Restaurant or Coffee” via the mobile app.
+2- User types “Restaurant or Coffee” via the mobile app.

-* 3- Watson Assistant identifies the word then activates the action method.
+3- Watson Assistant identifies the word then activates the action method.

-* 4- Google Places API searches nearby restaurants or coffee.
+4- Google Places API searches nearby restaurants or coffee.

-* 5- Return the nearby result.
+5- Return the nearby results.

 [![](https://img.shields.io/badge/bluemix-powered-blue.svg)](https://bluemix.net)